statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 ### Overview

 A Metric Source gives you the ability to define a custom SQL query into your Data Warehouse that generates a resultset on which you'll be able to use Statsig's Metric builder to define Metrics.
-Typically, customer data pipelines collecting a vartiety of categories of data from many data sources will result in a number of tables in the data warehouse.
+Typically, customer data pipelines collecting a variety of categories of data from many data sources will result in a number of tables in the data warehouse.
 For example:

 * Web Clickstream events
 * Purchase events
-* Support Events (ie; compiled via offline or callcenter data)
+* Support Events (ie; via offline and callcenter data)
 * Product Return events

-Metric Sources is designed for customers to define a query to extract each of these datasets from their warehouse, rather than having to define a sophisticated query joining multiple datasets and normalizing dozens of columns at once.
+Metric Sources is designed for customers to define a query to extract each of these datasets from their warehouse, rather than having to define a single sophisticated query joining multiple datasets and normalizing dozens of columns at once.

 ### Configuration